 Updated regulations could clarify path forward for industry

-air, so it does not sink in air like LNG does.
+For example, the LNG code requires LNG vessels to have a clearance of 30 feet around all sides of their vents.
+Hydrogen is lighter than natural gas and much lighter than air, so it does not sink in air like LNG does.
 Thus, a 30-foot clearance underneath a vent might not be a necessary requirement for a hydrogen ferry, said Sandia Labs mechanical engineer Myra Blaylock, technical lead for the project.

 Labs researchers are using computer simulation to explore and analyze four common vent and leak scenarios in which hydrogen could be released on-board vessels to show actual hydrogen behavior.
 The computational simulations have underlying physics models that have been validated through experiments and allow researchers to confidently explore various scenarios in a quicker and less-expensive way than conducting experimental work for each individual case.
 The results can be used by the International Maritime Organization to ensure the accuracy of the codes when applied to hydrogen vessels.

 The possibility of extending the applications of hydrogen fuel cells, showing the industry the best path forward and providing the technical basis for new hydrogen regulations, all have "the potential for impact across the entire maritime sector," Pratt said.
 "A lot of these vessels can travel in ecologically sensitive areas where there is an extra motivation for making them clean.
 So it's about localized as well as global emissions benefits."